edwhu/simple_research_website/README.md

 * Convenience: Everything is in 1 file.

 * 1-click deployment: No preprocessing / deployment steps at all.
-Simply publish this repo on github pages to host.
+Simply publish this repo to github to host.